 That’s because many are skilled developers, entrepreneurs, social media marketers and influencers pulling down serious jack.
 But you don’t have to be all about the money.
 You, like our Beth Hoke, can make a living doing what you love to do, in her case, writing, teaching English and hustling clients while she experiences the best Europe has to offer.

 Portugal, following the philosophy of “go big, or go home,” is the latest entrant in the global mobility of talent game.
-The Portuguese island of Madeira is planning to open a digital nomad village on 1 February.
+The Portuguese island of Madeira opened a digital nomad village on 1 February.

 The effort is lead by Startup Madeira CEO Carlos Soares Lopez, and you can see the full team here.
 This is an economic-development project developed by the Regional Government of Madeira, through Startup Madeira, and appears to be for real.